 The LIMS user guide, downloadable from the Protocols and Resources page, contains step-by-step instructions for order submission.
 If this is your first time placing an order, you must also email the bioinformatics group through firstname.lastname@example.org to set up your user account and arrange for a live demonstration in your laboratory.

 Before submitting samples, ensure that the sequencing proposal has been approved and the CSAS request submitted.
-You may then submit samples by delivering them to either Jyoti Shetty or Jessica Dickens at the Advanced Technology Center, room 109J.
+You may then submit samples by delivering them to Jyoti Shetty at the ATRF Room D3040.
 Be sure to include a sample manifest with your submission.

 - ChIP DNA Sequencing: minimum DNA/RNA 10ng, 20ng optimal. maximum sample volume 30μL.
 DNA should be as intact as possible with no contamination.